moleculerjs/site/source/docs/0.13/events.md

 ![Balanced events diagram](assets/balanced-events.gif)
 </div>

-The group name comes from the service name, but you can overwrite it in event definition in services.
+The group name comes from the service name, but it can be overwritten in event definition in services.

 **Example**
 ```js